JoaoHenriqueBarbosa/MemBot/README.md

 - `/api/relationships`: Get relationship entries
 - `/api/relationships/total-interactions`: Get total interactions
 - `/api/relationships/most-frequent-person`: Get most frequent person interacted with
+- `/api/auth/register`: Register a new user
+- `/api/auth/login`: Log in a user
+- `/api/auth/verify-email`: Verify a user's email

 For more detailed API documentation, refer to the API documentation file (if available) or the source code in the `packages/server/api/` directory.